dymmond/edgy/docs/queries/prefetch.md

 The **Edgy** way of doing it its by also calling the `prefetch_related` queryset but passing [Prefetch](#prefetch) instances and utilising the [related_name](./related-name.md) to do it so.

+Note:

+The syntax is like the django syntax.
+With `__` a foreign key or related name of a foreign key is traversed.
+Only the last part of the path must be a inversion of a foreign key (`related_name`).

+Note:

+this kind of traversal for foreign keys is new.
+Former versions used the `related_name` of foreign keys with the effect that a model could only specify a related_name once despite on a different ForeignKey.

+Note:

+ManyToMany fields create a through model which must be traversed.

 ## Prefetch

 The main object used for the `prefetch_related` query.
 This particular object contains a set